Unleash/unleash-client-python/README.md

 ## Running in multi-process setups

-The Python SDK runs a background thread to keep feature toggles in sync with the Unleash server.
+The Python SDK runs a background thread to keep feature flags in sync with the Unleash server.
 Some runtime environments, like WSGI servers and Celery workers, need extra setup to make sure the SDK works correctly.

 ### WSGI